 Organizing an event not only takes up lots of time and effort but it also requires a lot of funds.
 In most cases, events are sponsored by a few large companies, also looking to gain some form of publicity through your event.
 Sponsorship usually comes in the form of gifts, goodie bags and in some cases, cold hard cash that can come in handy where you need to spend.

 But, how can you get sponsors for your event and where do you even begin to scout for them?
 We can tell you that it’s not an easy feat.
-Here are 10 ways that you can use to help you along the way of trying to recruit sponsors for your event and make sure that your event is an absolute roaring success.
+Here are 10 ways to recruit sponsors for your event and make sure that your event is an absolute roaring success.

 The easiest method to search for sponsors for your event is to well, ask Google.
 A simple web search would be able to list out the biggest corporate sponsors in your area and within minutes, you’ll have a pretty good list of corporate bodies you can contact.